backspaces/agentscript/tutorials/01-HelloModel.md

 Note wiggle is 10 degrees, converted to radians.
 Radians are standard in JavaScript trigonometry, see JavaScript's [built-in Math module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for details.

-No worries tho, we provide utilities to work in degrees and even other geometries like GIS latitude & longitude, and pixel coordinates, and the heading transform used by NetLogo.
+No worries tho, we provide utilities to work in degrees and even other geometries like GIS latitude & longitude, pixel coordinates, and the heading coordinate system used by NetLogo.

 ### setup() & step()